fgvlasov/huron-ted/README.md

 it will install packages to node_modules/ folder

-4. Them uou can run command
+4. You can run command from Terminal

 ### `npm run dev`

-so open [http://localhost:3000](http://localhost:3000) to view Project in the browser.
+Now open [http://localhost:3000](http://localhost:3000) to view Project in the browser.